ZEISS solutions for the cement industry

 Keeping the flame stable in an unpredictable fuel world

-Today’s cement plants are expected to do more: run higher rates of refuse-derived fuels (RDF), keep the flame steady and reduce CO2 – all under tight cost constraints.
+Today’s cement plants are expected to do more: run higher rates of refuse-derived fuels (RDF) and solid recovered fuels (SRF), keep the flame steady and reduce CO2 – all under tight cost constraints.

-Suppliers don’t always provide RDF that matches specifications.
-And without real-time measurement on delivery, plants have no way to verify quality or push back when loads fall short.
+• Suppliers don’t always provide fuel that matches specifications.
+And without real-time measurements on delivery, plants have no way to verify quality or push back when loads fall short.
 Poor visibility at the door leads to greater instability inside the kiln.

 Purpose-built for cement: Real-time combustion control from ZEISS

-ZEISS Spectroscopic Process Analysis & RDF Control, or SPARC for short, is a comprehensive solution developed specifically for the demands of the cement industry.
-SPARC is a tailored combination of a variety of ZEISS spectrometer hardware together with all the necessary accessories, software and calibrations to help cement plants stabilize combustion, increase fuel flexibility and reduce emissions – even when working with highly variable RDF.
+ZEISS Spectroscopic Process Analysis & RDF/SRF Control, or SPARC for short, is a comprehensive solution developed specifically for the demands of the cement industry.
+SPARC is a tailored combination of a variety of ZEISS spectrometer hardware together with all the necessary accessories, software to help cement plants stabilize combustion, increase fuel flexibility and reduce emissions – even when working with highly variable RDF/SRF.
 Leveraging proven technology such as Corona® extreme and Corona® process, SPARC is ready made for the demands of the cement industry.

 Expand your possibilities